Search This Blog

 John Dean is sworn in at the Watergate hearings

-The most damaging testimony however: came from a most unsuspected source and would expose WHCA to very close scrutiny!
 Alexander P. Butterfield, a former presidential appointments secretary, informed the Senate Committee of the White House taping system.
 He said that since 1971 President Nixon had recorded all conversations and telephone calls in his office and other locations where these recording systems were presumably set up by the White House Communications Agency and serviced by the Secret Service.
-Butterfield also revealed that President Nixon was recording all conversations in the oval office with his staff and others.
-The recordings were secret and very few people knew about them.
+From 1969 to 1973, Alexander Butterfield served as deputy assistant to Richard Nixon.
+In July 1973, during the Watergate scandal investigation, he made a revelation that would transform the case: the existence of a secret White House taping system.

 During late summer dark clouds were forming around the Vice President about illegal activities performed while he was the Governor of Maryland.
 Vice-President Spiro T. Agnew resigned after pleading no contest to a charge of income tax evasion.
 He was sentenced to three years of unsupervised probation and a $10,000 fine.